 Since August 2018, the New York-based staff at The Brigid Alliance has been working with organizations throughout the U.S. to provide travel support to anyone seeking abortions after the first trimester.
 Through a referral program, The Brigid Alliance provides transportation to those seeking treatment from providers who specialize in later abortion care in Washington, D.C.; Bethesda, Maryland; Boulder, Colorado; and Albuquerque, New Mexico.

 The Brigid Alliance shows solidarity and allegiance to its own mission, but the core of its strategy relies on collaboration with every reproductive health care organization in the United States.
-Odile Schalit, LMSW, serves as director of the nonprofit organization.
-I spoke with her on Friday to discuss the the gaps it seeks to fill in reproductive health care, and why abortion is—and always will be—a "necessary, life-saving, inextricable" human right.
+Odile Schalit, MSW, MSc, serves as executive director of the nonprofit organization.
+Below, she explains the gaps it seeks to fill in reproductive health care, and why abortion is—and always will be—a "necessary, life-saving, inextricable" human right.

 What is The Brigid Alliance?